 Great grandfather was a builder by trade so he built a one-room adobe home.
 In 1879 he enlarged their dwelling with clapboard.
 The little home metamorphosed into a Victorian Style home with a steeple and, in front, native Colorado sandstone steps with a retaining wall.
 After their deaths, the house became the home of their son, his wife and their eight children.
 My father was one of those eight grandchildren who was born and lived in my great grandparent’s home.

 This November the last of the eight grandchildren died.
 My aunt lived in this home since her birth in 1918.
 Now the home belongs legally and physically to her two daughters.
 But it always belonged emotionally to all the living great grandchildren.
-We were known as the twenty-two cousins.
+We were known as the twenty-one cousins.

 We ran up and down the polished hallway floors and stairs.
 We spent hours on the front porch getting to know each other by topping each others stories about where we lived and what we did.
 Some of us climbed on the railings, older cousins hogged the porch swing, and the little ones practiced hoping off the steps.